-Defense Minister Benny Gantz indicated on Sunday that the Gaza-ruling Hamas terror group may face harsher Israeli action in response to rocket fire at Israel, following a series of attacks on the south over the past week.
+Defense Minister Benny Gantz indicates Hamas may face harsher Israeli action in response to rocket fire at Israel, following a series of attacks on the south over the past week.